UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 Race Conditions
 ---------------

-In the last example we saw threads competing for access to stdout.
+In the last example we saw threads competing for access to ``stdout``.

-Worse, if competing threads try to update the same value, we might get an unexpected race condition
+Worse, if competing threads try to update the same value, we might get an unexpected race condition.

-Race conditions occur when multiple statements need to execute atomically, but get interrupted midway
+Race conditions occur when multiple statements need to execute atomically, but get interrupted midway.

 See ``Examples/race_condition.py``